 1. Asthma Information

-70-75% of children have infrequent intermittent asthma, that is:
+70-75% of children have infrequent intermittent asthma, which means:

 - they only have symptoms occasionally and for a short period of time